 Same problem, again and again

-You've taken it in for the same defect multiple times and it's still not fixed.
+Repeated trips for the same defect, and it's still not fixed.

-If your new or used vehicle keeps breaking down under warranty, California law may owe you a refund, a replacement, or cash — and the manufacturer pays our fees.
+If your vehicle keeps failing under warranty, California law may owe you a refund, a replacement, or cash — and the manufacturer pays our fees.
 You pay nothing unless we win.

 Tell us about your vehicle — we'll review it free and tell you what you may be owed.

-If any of these sound familiar, you may have a case under California's Song-Beverly Act.
+If any of these ring true, you may have a claim under California's Song-Beverly Act.

-You've taken it in for the same defect multiple times and it's still not fixed.
+Repeated trips for the same defect, and it's still not fixed.

-Your vehicle has been out of service for 30+ days for warranty repairs.
+Out of service 30+ days for warranty repairs.

-The defect showed up while the manufacturer's warranty was in effect.
+The defect appeared while the manufacturer's warranty applied.

-Cars, trucks, SUVs, motorcycles, even RVs — purchased or leased.
+Cars, trucks, SUVs, motorcycles, even RVs — bought or leased.

 Send your vehicle and repair history.
 We tell you if you have a case.